Youseong-Noh/progress-toward-manipulating-robot-arm/Connecting-Webcam.md

 ## Features

 - Webcam detects a red-colored object when it appears on the screen
-- displays the word 'red detected'
+- Displays the word 'red detected'
-- displays the word 'no red' when nothing is detected
+- Displays the word 'no red' when nothing is detected

 ---

 ## Tech Stack

-- python
+- Python
-- opencv
+- Opencv
-- numpy
+- Numpy

 ---

 ## Installation

-- install opencv in Anaconda Prompt
+- Install Opencv in Anaconda Prompt

   ```bash
   pip install opencv
   ```

-- install numpy in Anaconda Prompt
+- Install Numpy in Anaconda Prompt

   ```bash
   pip install numpy